ixofoundation/ixo-blockchain/README.md

 ## Documentation
 - Guide for setting up a Relayer on the Pandora test network and Internet of Impact Hub main network: [here](https://github.com/ixofoundation/genesis)
+- Swagger API documentation can be found under `client/docs/swagger-ui` and `client/docs/swagger-ui-legacy`
 - Blockchain Module Specifications can be found under `x/<module>/spec`

 ## Building and Running